Intechnity-com/OdooJsonRpcClient/README.md

 ## IOdooCreateModel
 If we create an object instance that we want to pass to odoo but do not fill all fields, they will be automatically assigned default values (Create and update methods).
 In this case is impossible to distinguish whether we want to set null value or not touch this property.
 The first solution for that is create models based on odoo model with only fields that we want to use.
-To that use IOdooCreateModel interface or OdooDictionaryModel.
+To that use **IOdooCreateModel** interface.
+To not create multiple models use **OdooDictionaryModel**.

 ```C#
 [OdooTableName("product.product")]